Yugoslav torpedo boat T8: Background

 In 1910, the Austria-Hungary Naval Technical Committee initiated the design and development of a 275 t coastal torpedo boat, specifying that it should be capable of sustaining 30 kn for 10 hours.
-At the same time, the committee issued design parameters for a high seas or fleet torpedo boat of 500–550 t, top speed of 30 kn and endurance of 480 nmi.
+At the same time, the committee issued design parameters for a high seas or fleet torpedo boat of 500–550 t, with a top speed of 30 kn and endurance of 480 nmi.
 This design would have been a larger and better-armed vessel than the existing Austro-Hungarian 400 t s.
 The specification for the high seas torpedo boat was based on an expectation that the Strait of Otranto, where the Adriatic Sea meets the Ionian Sea, would be blockaded by hostile forces during a future conflict.
 In such circumstances, there would be a need for a torpedo boat that could sail from the Austro-Hungarian Navy (Note: kaiserliche und königliche Kriegsmarine; Császári és Királyi Haditengerészet) base at the Bocche di Cattaro (the Bocche or Bay of Kotor) to the strait during the night, locate and attack blockading ships and return to port before morning.
-Steam turbine power was selected for propulsion, as diesels with the necessary power were not available, and the Austro-Hungarian Navy did not have the practical experience to run turbo-electric boats.
+Steam turbine power was selected for propulsion, as diesel engines with the necessary power were not available, and the Austro-Hungarian Navy did not have the practical experience to run turbo-electric boats.

 Despite having developed these ideas, the Austro-Hungarian Navy then asked shipyards to submit proposals for a 250 t boat with a maximum speed of 28 kn.
 Stabilimento Tecnico Triestino (STT) of Triest was selected for the contract to build the first eight vessels, designated as the T-group.
-Another tender was requested for four more boats, but when Ganz & Danubius reduced their price by ten per cent, a total of sixteen boats were ordered from them, designated the F-group.
-The F-group designation signified the location of Ganz & Danubius' main shipyard at Fiume.
+Another tender was requested for four more boats, but when Ganz-Danubius reduced their price by ten per cent, a total of sixteen boats were ordered from them, designated the F-group, which signified the location of Ganz-Danubius' main shipyard at Fiume.